saurabhshri/saurabhshri.github.io/_posts/2017-05-08-accepted-in-google-summer-of-code-2017.md

 >If you are reading this, chances are, you already know what's GSoC.
 In case you don't, here's official link to the same : [http://g.co/gsoc](http://g.co/gsoc) .

 I am very happy to announce that my proposal to build a tool for word by word audio subtitle synchronization has been selected for Google Summer of Code.
-I will be working with the organisation [CCExtractor Development](https://ccextractor.org "CCExtractor Website.") which made the de-facto subtitle extraction tool - [CCExtractor](https://github.com/CCExtractor/ccextractor "CCExtractor on Github.").
-I am super excited to work with my mentors [Carlos Fernandez Sanz](https://github.com/cfsmp3 "Carlos' Github profile.") (who originally build CCExtractor) and [Alex Bratosin](https://github.com/AlexBratosin2001 "Alex's Github profile.")
+I will be working with the organization [CCExtractor Development](https://ccextractor.org "CCExtractor Website.") which made the de-facto subtitle extraction tool - [CCExtractor](https://github.com/CCExtractor/ccextractor "CCExtractor on Github.").
+I am super excited to work with my mentors [Carlos Fernandez Sanz](https://github.com/cfsmp3 "Carlos' Github profile.") (who originally built CCExtractor) and [Alex Bratosin](https://github.com/AlexBratosin2001 "Alex's Github profile.")
 (CCExtractor GCI 2016 Winner).

 ### What is my project about?

-I have named my project **CCAligner** as it convineintly lays out it's basic functionality and also adheres to the name of it's parent tool CCExtractor.
+I have named my project **CCAligner** as it conveniently lays out it's basic functionality and also adheres to the name of it's parent tool CCExtractor.
 So, what generally happens is that the usual subtitle files (such as SubRips) have line by line synchronization in them i.e. the subtitles containing the dialogue appear when the person starts talking and disappears when the dialogue finishes.
 This continues for the whole video.
 For example :

 1274
 01:55:48,484 -- 01:55:50,860